 Few industries change as fast as technology, and no set of professionals are tasked with keeping up with changes to the way they work like engineers, developers and other technology professionals.
 No matter if your role is in web or software development, IT or DevOps, data, cybersecurity, machine learning or cloud computing, mastering new technologies is critical to your career development, job security and company’s growth.

-While you’ll naturally learn new skills on the job by virtue of your tasks or advancement within a given company, a proactive approach to learning allows you to steer your career and progress deliberately regardless of external factors and changes to your role.
+While you’ll naturally learn new skills on the job by virtue of your tasks or advancement within a given company, a proactive approach to upskilling allows you to steer your career and progress more deliberately, regardless of external factors and changes to your role.

-The core of a proactive approach to learning is a technology skills development plan, which gives you a framework to follow.
+The core of a proactive approach to gaining new skills is a technology skill development plan, which gives you a framework to follow and measure your progress against.
 And for technology leaders, helping your team design skills development plans will ensure you’re on the forefront of new advancements in your industry.

 How to know what skills to develop

-A meaningful plan depends on knowing what skill to work on as much as it does learning that new skill.
-Figuring out the “right” thing to learn is wildly relative and may have more than one suitable answer, so two of the best places to start is identifying your own skills gaps and evaluating what the market is looking for.
+A meaningful plan depends on knowing what skill to work on as much as it does gaining that new skill.
+Figuring out the “right” thing to focus on is wildly relative and may have more than one suitable answer, so two of the best places to start is 1) identifying your own skills gaps and 2) evaluating what the market is looking for.